Sick0M0de/student_management_system/README.md

-# codespaces_test
+# Student_management_System
-trying out the codespaces feature for python use.
+this is a project for college course made with Html,Css and Javascript only.